presquepartout/SayerPythonProject/LessonTwo.md

 ```

 The colon : and the indentation are important.
 Indent four spaces.
-Try out the above code as follows:
+At the python prompt, type out the code as follows:

 ```
 x = 2